-Contemporary South African Fine Artist
+Contemporary South African Artist

-Chrisél Attewell (b.
-1994) is a multidisciplinary artist from Johannesburg.
-She received her BAFA (Fine Arts, Cum Laude) from the University of Pretoria in 2016.
-Her work has been represented locally and internationally in numerous exhibitions, residencies and art fairs.
+She received her BAFA (Fine Arts, Cum Laude) from the University of Pretoria in 2016 and is currently pursuing her MA in Visual Arts at the University of Johannesburg.
+Her work has been represented locally and internationally in numerous exhibitions, residencies, and art fairs.
 Attewell was selected as a Sasol New Signatures finalist (2016, 2017) and a Top 100 finalist for the ABSA L’Atelier (2018).
 Attewell was selected as a 2018 recipient of the Young Female Residency Award, founded by Benon Lutaaya.
-Her work was recently showcased at the 2019 Contemporary Istanbul with Berman Contemporary.
-Inspired by the traces people leave behind, Attewell’s living environment is often reflected in her work.
-Her work is experimental in nature and often takes a performative approach to the process of making.

-2020 SOCIOGENESIS: Resilience Under Fire, Berman Contemporary, Johannesburg.
+2020 SOCIOGENESIS: Resilience Under Fire.
+Berman Contemporary, Johannesburg.
 Curated by Els van Mourik.

-2019 Substratum, Lizamore & Associates Gallery, Johannesburg
+2019 Substratum.
+Lizamore & Associates Gallery, Johannesburg

-2018 Architectus Konstruksie, Klein Karoo Nationale Kunstefees (KKNK), Oudsthoorn, Western Cape
+2018 Architectus Konstruksie.
+Klein Karoo Nationale Kunstefees (KKNK), Oudsthoorn, Western Cape

-2018 Under Construction, Assemblage, Braamfontein, Johannesburg
+2018 Under Construction.
+Assemblage, Braamfontein, Johannesburg

 2020 Learning to Breathe Differently, Berman Contemporary, Curated by Els van Mourik, Johannesburg.

-2019 ArtLadies, Berman Contemporary, Curated by Els van Mourik, Johannesburg
+2019 ArtLadies, Berman Contemporary, Curated by Els van Mourik, Johannesburg.

-2019 Collecting Contemporary, Lizamore Gallery, KKNK, Oudtshoorn
+2019 Collecting Contemporary, Lizamore Gallery, KKNK, Oudtshoorn.

-2019 SAFFCA Group Exhibition, Gerhard Sekoto Gallery, Alliance Française, Johannesburg
+2019 SAFFCA Group Exhibition, Gerhard Sekoto Gallery, Alliance Française, Johannesburg.

-2018 Unsettled, ABSA Gallery, curated by Thabo Seshoka, Johannesburg
+2018 Unsettled, ABSA Gallery, curated by Thabo Seshoka, Johannesburg.

-2018 Talking to Deaf Ears, ABSA Gallery, curated by Sarah McGee, Johannesburg
+2018 Talking to Deaf Ears, ABSA Gallery, curated by Sarah McGee, Johannesburg.

-2017 Thami Mnyele Fine Art Awards, Coen Scholtz Recreation Centre, Kempton Park
+2017 Thami Mnyele Fine Art Awards, Coen Scholtz Recreation Centre, Kempton Park.

-2017 Young Capital – White Noise, Joburg Fringe, Curated by Mbali Tshabalala, Johannesburg
+2017 Young Capital – White Noise, Joburg Fringe, Curated by Mbali Tshabalala, Johannesburg.

-2017 Sasol New Signatures, Pretoria Art Museum, Pretoria
+2017 Sasol New Signatures, Pretoria Art Museum, Pretoria.

-2017 Fresh Produce, Turbine Art Fair, Curated by Rolihlahla Mhlanga, Johannesburg
+2017 Fresh Produce, Turbine Art Fair, Curated by Rolihlahla Mhlanga, Johannesburg.

 2017 My XXX, Innibos National Arts Festival, Curated by John-Anthony Boerma, Nelspruit.

-2016 Sasol New Signatures, Pretoria Art Museum, Pretoria
+2016 Sasol New Signatures, Pretoria Art Museum, Pretoria.

-2013 Hidden Urban Histories, Rembrandt Hall, University of Pretoria, Pretoria
+2013 Hidden Urban Histories, Rembrandt Hall, University of Pretoria, Pretoria.

 The African Arts Trust Collection